 - Time Management

-There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-This is the reason our study skills tutors in the Indianapolis region consider the bigger picture.
+Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
+This is why our study skills tutors in the Indianapolis region take a look at the larger picture.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 - Time management for effectively managing time and schoolwork.